The Best Places to Camp in America's Most Popular National Parks

 2. Mather Campground, Grand Canyon National Park

 Grand Canyon National Park is truly one of the most incredible parks in the United States.
 With stunning vistas, a variety of hiking trails, and unforgettable rock formations, this is a park everyone should visit in their lifetime.
-Mather Campground is located on the South Rim in the Grand Canyon Village, which has lodges, a visitor center, and more, and it usually accepts reservations up to six months out.
-The campground is currently open for campers with existing reservations.
+Mather Campground is located on the South Rim in the Grand Canyon Village, which has lodges, a visitor center, and more, and it accepts reservations up to six months out.

 3. Moraine Park Campground, Rocky Mountain National Park

-Rocky Mountain National Park is the third most-visited national park in the United States.
-Visitors flock to the park to hike among its breathtaking mountains and see its wildflowers in the spring.
-Moraine Park Campground is one of five campgrounds here, and it offers beautiful views of the park and mountains with 244 reservable campsites.
-Camping reservations are currently required, and the park is limiting capacity due to the coronavirus pandemic.
+Visitors flock to Rocky Mountain National Park to hike among its breathtaking mountains and see its wildflowers in the spring.
+Moraine Park Campground is one of five campgrounds here, and it offers beautiful views of the park and mountains with 244 campsites (reservations are currently required).

 4. Watchman Campground, Zion National Park

 Stunning waterfalls, deep valleys, diverse wildlife, and the iconic cliffs of El Capitan and Half Dome draw visitors to Yosemite National Park every year.
-There are 13 campgrounds in Yosemite National Park, and one of the most popular is Tuolumne Meadows, which has 304 sites (including several wheelchair-accessible options).
-You can usually make reservations for this campground, but it’s currently closed.
-Only the Upper Pines Campground is open right now, and day-use or campground reservations are required for people visiting the park to limit the number of visitors.
+There are 13 campgrounds in Yosemite National Park, and they all require reservations.
+Upper Pines is a great year-round option in Yosemite Valley with 235 total spots.

 6. Mammoth Campground, Yellowstone National Park